 The Sinclair Method of alcohol abuse or alcoholism treatment is unique.
 It enables most alcoholics to drink in moderation.
 The technique uses naltrexone or a similar substance.

 Taking a pleasure blocker prevents the brain from having the pleasure of a high.
 Pharmacological extinction (operant conditioning) then reduces craving for alcohol.
-Surprisingly, few people in the U.S. have heard of the Sinclair Method.
+Yet few people in the US have heard of the Sinclair Method.

 The U.S. Food and Drug Administration (FDA) first approved naltrexone decades ago.
 Now other pleasure blockers are approved and can also be used.